 GCL - Staff Development - Licensed

-The Board directs the superintendent to develop administrative regulations and/or other related materials as may be necessary to implement this policy.
-Regulations shall include CPD procedures, forms and practices that incorporate plans for the district’s improvement and individual building, grade level, student and employee needs and goals.
+The superintendent or designee will develop administrative regulations, staff professional development handbooks and/or other related materials as may be necessary to implement the district’s professional development plans.
+Administrative regulations shall include professional development procedures and practices that incorporate plans for the district’s improvement and individual building, grade level, student and employee needs and goals.

 END OF POLICY

 Eugene Educ.
 Ass’n v.
 Eugene Sch.
 Dist.
 4J, No. C-93-79, 5 PUB.
 EMPL.
 COLL.
 BARG.
 REP. 3004 (ERB 1980).

 Americans with Disabilities Act of 1990, 42 U.S.C. §§ 12101-12213; 29 C.F.R.
 Part 1630 (2017); 28 C.F.R.
 Part 35 (2017).

 Americans with Disabilities Act Amendments Act of 2008.